george-ajayiola/static-web-public-vm/README.md

 *Figure 3: Bash file upload .*

-Once the script is uploaded, generate a Shared Access Signature (SAS) URI for the file to grant Terraform temporary access.
+Once the script is uploaded, generate a Shared Access Signature (SAS) URI for the file to grant Terraform temporary access to the file.

 ![Storage Account Setup3](INF_Screenshots/SAS.png)
 *Figure 4: Generate SAS.*